laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Create a Form Element Manager

-To create an instance, the form element manager requires a PSR-11 dependency container.
+To create an instance, the form element manager requires a [PSR-11 dependency container](https://www.php-fig.org/psr/psr-11/).
-The following examples uses the container implementation of [laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/):
+The following examples use the PSR-11 container implementation provided by [laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/):

 ```php
 $formElementManager = new Laminas\Form\FormElementManager(